Aerial survey view of Bailey's PrairieAerial survey · USDA NAIP · public domain

 According to local lore firmly established in Brazoria County folklore, the ghost of James Briton Bailey returns to the prairie as a luminous manifestation.
 The phenomenon appears as a bouncing, white ball of light floating four to six feet above the ground, typically materializing between dusk and midnight on clear nights.
 The light primarily appears in the open terrain between West Columbia and Angleton, the same area Bailey dominated during his lifetime.

-The legend attributes this phenomenon to Bailey's unresolved attachment to a specific object: the jug of whiskey that should have accompanied him to the grave according to his burial wishes.
+The legend attributes this phenomenon to Bailey's unresolved attachment to a specific object: the jug of whiskey that, in the folklore, should have accompanied him to the grave.
 After his widow denied him this item, Bailey allegedly began returning in spectral form to search the prairie for the missing jug.
 This interpretation treats the ghost not as malevolent but as incompletely satisfied—a restless spirit unable to move beyond the physical world until its earthly obsession is resolved.

 Accounts regarding the whiskey's disappearance vary.
 One version claims enslaved workers stole the jug during the burial process.
 Another suggests Bailey's widow deliberately withheld it, believing he had consumed sufficient alcohol during his earthbound life.
 Regardless of the explanation, the whiskey never reached Bailey's tomb.